 Enjoy a Taste of Sauternes

 Interested in trying this luscious treat or ordering a few bottles for your cellar?
-The Sauternes – L’ilot de Haut Bergeron 2016 is usually $47/bottle, but we are currently offering it at a special price: 3 bottles at $39/bottle, 6 bottles at $38.10/bottle, and 12 bottles at $36.50/bottle.
+We only have a few bottles left of the Sauternes – L’ilot de Haut Bergeron 2016 for $38/bottle.

 As always, you can combine this offer with other wines from our wine cellar to take advantage of our free shipping offer on any orders of 12+ bottles.
 Less than 1,000 cases of this wine are produced per year, and we have limited inventory remaining in our somMailier wine cellar.
 Click here to order now!